arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 </div>
 ***

-Consider a researher who has been developing a checklist to improve care for postpartum people.
+Consider a researcher who has been developing a checklist to improve care for postpartum people.
 The researcher has the opportunity to conduct a randomized trial at their hospital, so they randomly assign one group of birthing patients to be treated with the checklist protocol and another to get care as usual.
 They hypothesize that outcomes will be better in the group that gets the checklist.
 What null hypothesis should they test?

 [[ that there is no difference in outcomes for the group that gets the checklist vs. the group that gets care as usual]]
 <script>